Commentary

 North Carolina native Guy Owen uses his personal experiences growing up to shape his fictional works.
 Owen’s work is particularly regional, and in many ways local to North Carolina.
 But in his fiction, he transcends the rural North Carolina setting and addresses broader and more universal themes.

-Daniels, Josephus (1862 - 1948)
+Josephus Daniels (1862 – 1948)

 Josephus Daniels was a prominent journalist and newspaper editor from North Carolina.
 He purchased the Raleigh News and Observer in 1894 and became a leading “New South” political commentator.
 He was appointed by President Woodrow Wilson to serve as Secretary of the Navy during World War I. He later served as ambassador to Mexico under President Franklin Roosevelt.